danrlu/nextflow_cheatsheet/README.md

-# Useful tips to get started with Nextflow
+# Tips to get started with Nextflow
 **(Error reports and suggestions welcome!)**

 ### Places to search for answers: